“Writing on the Wall” Strategy Transitions From Workplace to Home

 Today, with so many working from home, many US companies have adapted the practice to also include living and dining rooms, even bedrooms.

-According to HR Director Cletus Altman, of Chicago’s Wetmore Group, his staff has devised a number of creative methods of accessing the walls of employees’ homes.
-He doesn’t provide specifics, other than to say that grappling hooks and Listerine mouthwash are often involved.
+According to HR Director Cletus Altman, of Burlington, Vermont’s Wetmore Group, his staff has devised a number of creative methods of clandestinely gaining access to the walls of employees’ homes.
+He doesn’t provide specifics, other than to say that grappling hooks and Listerine mouthwash are usually employed.

-“When people see the writing on the well they take it seriously,” he says.
+“Bottom line, when people see the writing on the wall they take it seriously,” he says.
 “So it’s incumbent upon us to go wherever the wall is.”

 In most cases the process begins with brief, non-threatening messages: “Get your butt in gear!” or “Step up to the plate!”
 If the employee doesn’t resign, the severity escalates to “How do you justify your paycheck?”
 “You’re finished here!”
 Finally, it’s “Clean out your desk!”